 Participants will mainly be recruited through the distribution of recruitment materials in newsletters that are created for individuals with Down Syndrome.
 The recruitment materials will continue in the newsletters for 3 consecutive months or until the survey cap of 200 responses has been reached, whichever occurs first.
 We will be putting recruiting material in the National Down Syndrome Congress (NDSC), National Down Syndrome Society (NDSS), Down Syndrome Affiliates in Action (DSAIA), New Hampshire Down Syndrome Association (NHDSA) and Massachusetts Down Syndrome Congress (MDSC) newsletters.
 In addition to newsletters, participants will be recruited from Facebook groups and on Reddit in subreddits dedicated to Down Syndrome and the Down Syndrome Community.

 We will allow for snowball sampling due to the fact that many individuals with Down Syndrome often have many strong community organizations and contacts but limited access to social media accounts either due to parental/caregiver supervision or limited access/familiarity with the technology.
 Allowing individuals to share within their local in-person community groups will bring in a wider range of respondents.
 In addition to lack of social media access, across populations older generations are less likely to be active on social media and therefore may not hear of the survey without snowball sampling.
 As we are hoping to recruit adults, we expect that the older population has less of a social media presence but may be more established in their local community.
 Snowball sampling will provide more access to these individuals..
 Given that the study begins with an eligibility survey that includes questions designed to filter out fake answers, we believe that snowballing or posting to additional sites will not result in an uncontrolled increase of fake respondents..
+Participants will share the study flyer to their networks, and any community members who are interested will contact the study team using the recruitment flyer information.
+Participants will not share contact information of interested parties to the study team, and the study team will not be able to differentiate between the participants who see the flyer on social media and those who receive it from a community member.

 Recruitment materials include a link and QR code for an eligibility survey, as well as a brief explanation of the goals and purpose of the research.
 The materials and eligibility survey will have information as to how to contact the research staff via email with any questions as to avoid contact through social media.
 Eligibility will be assessed through the use of the eligibility form and standardized based on the responses provided.
 The eligibility form will collect the email which will remain stored in REDcap and used to distribute the survey after eligibility is determined.